 In this role, his focus has been in the areas of enhancing quality and building collaborative efforts with Beth Israel Deaconess Medical Center.
-In addition, he has led the growth of outpatient and surgical programs at BID–Needham and the construction of a new, comprehensive cancer center on the BID–Needham campus.
+In addition, he has led the growth of outpatient and surgical programs at BID Needham and the construction of a comprehensive cancer center, the BreastCare Center and most recently the new Outpatient Clinical Center on the hospital's campus.
 Prior to his joining the BID system, John served in the dual role of Executive VP of CharterCare Health Partners and CEO of St. Joseph Health Services of RI.

-John is an ex-officio member of the BID–Needham Board of Trustees and Board of Advisors by virtue of his position as President and CEO.
+John is an ex-officio member of the BID Needham Board of Trustees and Board of Advisors by virtue of his position as President.
 He is also an ex-officio member of all committees.

-Kathy Davidson graduated from Northeastern University with a BSN in Nursing and worked as a staff nurse and then nurse manager of the ICU at Carney Hospital.
-She continued her management career as Assistant VP for Nursing at Faulkner Hospital from 1987–1992 and the VP of Patient Care Services at Nashoba Valley Hospital from 1992–1994.
-During that time she received her MSN from Boston University and her MBA from Suffolk University.
-Kathy was recruited to St. Joseph’s Medical Center in Stanford, CT for a turnover management position as Senior VP of Operations.
+Kathy Davidson graduated from Northeastern University with a Bachelor of Science in Nursing degree in 1979 and worked as a staff nurse and then Nurse Manager of the ICU at Carney Hospital.
+She continued her management career as Assistant VP for Nursing at Faulkner Hospital from 1987–1992 and then VP of Patient Care Services at Nashoba Valley Hospital from 1992–1994.
+During that time she received her Master of Science in Nursing degree from Boston University and her Master in Business Administration degree from Suffolk University.
+Kathy was recruited to St. Joseph’s Medical Center in Stamford, CT for a turnover management position as Senior VP of Operations.
 In 1997, Kathy was then recruited to St. Vincent’s Medical Center in Bridgeport, CT as VP of the major service lines; including cardiology and cardiac surgery, neurology, orthopedics, rehab and ED/trauma.
 In 2001, Kathy returned to Boston as CNO of Boston Medical Center responsible for all the nursing clinical operations including 2200 employees and 1400 RN’s.
-After a successful seven years at BMC, Kathy was CNO at Steward Norwood Hospital for four years before accepting her present new position as CNO/COO at Beth Israel Deaconess Hospital–Needham.
+After a successful seven years at BMC, Kathy was CNO at Steward Norwood Hospital for four years before accepting her present position as CNO/COO at Beth Israel Deaconess Hospital–Needham.

 Samantha Sherman arrived at Beth Israel Deaconess Hospital–Needham as the Chief Development Officer in July 2012 from Beth Israel Deaconess Medical Center.
 At BIDMC, she was the Executive Director of Development and Strategic Planning, serving as a lead strategist on the medical center’s $300 million capital campaign.
 In her role, she led events, marketing and communications, donor relations, annual giving, and board relations for nearly 15 years.